tkukurin/Proj.NodeCli/README.md

 ### Creating a CLI (Command Line Interface)

-This template project comes with the [commander module](https://www.npmjs.com/package/commander), which is great for rapidly building command line interfaces (uninstall it with `npm uninstall commander` if you don't need to make a CLI).
+This template project comes with the [commander module](https://www.npmjs.com/package/commander), which is great for rapidly building command line interfaces.

 To create a CLI that will become available when someone installs your npm package: